vivianmiranda/cocoa3_testing/README.md

 (**Warning**) We have a limited monthly quota in bandwidth for Git LFS files, and therefore we ask users to use good judgment in the number of times they clone files from Cocoa's main repository.

-Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the *Cocoa/set_installation_options* scrips, as shown below:
+Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the *Cocoa/set_installation_options* script, as shown below:

     [Extracted from set_installation_options script]
     # --------------------------------------------------------------------------------------